QutEcoacoustics/interaction-experiments/content/experiments/fcs/preface.md

 In the following experiment you will either be assigned to the visualisation condition or the audio-only condition.

-The audio-only condition will present you with a lined field, each line representing one hour of the recording.
+If you are assigned the audio-only condition, you will see a lined field with each line representing one hour of the recording.

 {{< continue-button >}}